10up/distributor/README.md

 __Distributing Canonical URL__ - By default, canonical URL of distributed post will point to original content, which corresponds to SEO best practices.
 This can be overridden by extending Distributor with custom code and removing Distributor's default front end canonical URL filtering (look for `'get_canonical_url'` and `'wpseo_canonical'`).

-__Drafts as preferred Status__ - By default, drafts are the preferred status and can't be changed at the source site.
+__Drafts as Preferred Status__ - By default, drafts are the preferred status and can't be changed at the source site.

 ## Developers